onedata/onedata-documentation/doc/administering_onedata/storage_configuration.md

 * **ceph** - storage backend allowing to support user spaces on storage resources managed by [Ceph](http://ceph.com/ceph-storage/) object storage,
 * **swift** - storage backend compatible with [OpenStack SWIFT](http://docs.openstack.org/developer/swift/) protocol.
 * **glusterfs** - [GlusterFS](https://www.gluster.org/) volumes can be directly attached to the Oneprovider.
+* **nulldevice** - storage helper which emulates behavior of `/dev/null` on local filesystem, allowing running various performance tests which are not impacted by actual storage latency.

 The sections below describe how to attach each of these storage types to a Onedata deployment on a local site.
 Storage can be attached using Oneprovider REST API, by updating the configuration.
 Example YAML configuration with multiple storage backends is presented below: